DHCPCD(8) | System Manager's Manual | DHCPCD(8) |

 default.
 However, there are sometimes situations where you don't want the

-things to be configured exactly how the the DHCP server wants.
+things to be configured exactly how the DHCP server wants.
 Here are some

 options that deal with turning these bits off.